sashakid/ios-guide/Main/10_multithreading_concurrency.md

 __thread__

-Is used to refer to a separate path of execution for code.
-Inside each program, however, exists one or more threads of execution, which can be used to perform different tasks simultaneously or in a nearly simultaneous manner.
+Is used to refer to a separate path of execution of tasks.

+Inside each program, however, exists always one (Main Thread) or more threads of execution, which can be used to perform different tasks simultaneously or in a nearly simultaneous manner.
 The system itself actually manages these threads of execution, scheduling them to run on the available cores and preemptively interrupting them as needed to allow other threads to run.
-The threads we’ve been talking about so far have been software threads.
+The threads we’ve been talking about so far have been `software threads`.
 They’re (generally) independent units of computation.
-The hardware threads are based on the number of cores on the computer.
+The `hardware threads` are based on the number of cores on the computer.
+A `hardware thread` is a physical CPU or core.
+So, a 4 core CPU can genuinely support 4 `hardware threads` at once - the CPU really is doing 4 things at the same time.
-At the application level, all threads behave in essentially the same way as on other platforms.
-After starting a thread, the thread runs in one of three main states: running, ready, or blocked.
-If a thread is not currently running, it is either blocked and waiting for input or it is ready to run but not scheduled to do so yet.
+After starting a thread, the thread runs in one of three main states: `running`, `ready`, or `blocked`.
+If a thread is `not currently running`, it is either `blocked` and waiting for input or it is `ready` to run but not scheduled to do so yet.
 The thread continues moving back and forth among these states until it finally exits and moves to the terminated state.
-When you create a new thread, you must specify an entry-point function (or an entry-point method in the case of Cocoa threads) for that thread.
+When you create a new thread, you must specify an entry-point function for that thread.
 This entry-point function constitutes the code you want to run on the thread.
 When the function returns, or when you terminate the thread explicitly, the thread stops permanently and is reclaimed by the system.
-Because threads are relatively expensive to create in terms of memory and time, it is therefore recommended that your entry point function do a significant amount of work or set up a run loop to allow for recurring work to be performed.
+Because threads are relatively expensive to create in terms of memory and time, it is therefore recommended that your entry point function do a significant amount of work or set up a `run loop` to allow for recurring work to be performed.

 __process__